roycuadra/IoT-based-flood-detection-system/README.md

 3. Click **Upload**.
 4. Open the **Serial Monitor** at `115200` baud to verify connection to Wi-Fi and Blynk.

-## 📊 Viewing Data on Blynk Dashboard
+## Viewing Data on Blynk Dashboard

 - Use your **Web or Mobile Dashboard** to see real-time:
   - Distance in centimeters (`V1`)
   - Water level percentage (`V2`)
 - (Optional) Set up alerts for `high_water_level` in Blynk console

-## ✅ Result

-You now have a live flood detection system that:
-- Displays data on an OLED screen
-- Sends real-time data to Blynk IoT platform
-- Alerts you when water reaches dangerous levels (optional)

 ---

 ## 📜 License